 One way to keep people on your post longer is by including images that relate to the post and videos that support your post’s topic.

-The downside is that if you do not resize your image, your art blog post will load slowly, and that will also affect your PageRank.
+The downside is that if you do not resize your image, your art blog post will load slowly, affecting your PageRank.
 Google rewards fast-loading sites.
 Many factors affect site speed, but one easy fix is to resize your images.

 And then write a paragraph or two to close the article.
 A popular tool bloggers use for resizing images is ShortPixel.